3rd February 2020

 In 1878 he joined the old Luffness Club for a brief spell before moving to England.
 In 1883 he joined the Honourable Company of Edinburgh Golfers at Muirfield.

 History has portrayed him as one of the ‘last of the gentlemen golfers’, reflecting his family’s wealth and his ability to play golf at his convenience.

 John Laidlay (Photo: Fine Golf Books)

-The changes elevated his game to a position where he quickly became capable of competing on a national level.
+The changes elevated his game to a position where he was welcomed as a member of the Royal & Ancient Golf Club of St. Andrews and quickly became capable of competing on a national level.